Nico-Curti/scorer/README.md

 }
 ```

-The same code can be rewritten in Python (also with different labels dtype) as
+The same code can be rewritten in Python (also with different labels dtypes) as

 ```python
 #import numpy as np